PannagadharaKS/PannagadharaKS/README.md

 ## Hobbies / Facts
 * I Spend time on Drawing Glow Arts related to Anime / Games / Fictious Figures occasionally.
 * Love playing Video Games since childhood.
 [No specifications to any Genres / Platform]
-* Fluent in English, Kannada & hugely enthusiastic to learn Japanese in the future!
+* Fluent in English, Kannada, Hindi(Basic) & hugely enthusiastic to learn Japanese in the near future!
 * Expanding myself by exploring new technologies whenever needed.

 ---

-### Currently strengthening w.r.t.
-Data Structures & all the Basics to expand myself further! | 02102025
+### Currently strengthening w.r.t. **Data Structures, Front-End Technologies such as Next & React** based frameworks along with all the Basics to expand myself further!